 New Deal is a tiny town located in the state of Texas.
 With a population of 735 people and just one neighborhood, New Deal is the 887th largest community in Texas.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, New Deal is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+New Deal is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Deal is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in New Deal who work in office and administrative support (19.06%), healthcare suport services (10.00%), and management occupations (7.81%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.24% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.